-As we come out of the summer months, we start to see the productivity of our gardens die back.
+As we come out of the summer months, we start to see the productivity of our gardens greatly reduced.
 We also see the fervent nature of our own lifestyles retreat inward as the weather becomes colder and we slow down for winter.

 As the seasons turn, so does our activity and the way we live our lives.
 This is reflected in nature and in our diets.
 While the spring and summer months bring an abundance of juicy fruits and vegetables, the fall and winter see us feasting on roots and chutneys.